 It Just Won't Match

 The resonant frequency is when the reactive element (X), equals zero!
 It is not the lowest SWR.
 The only time the two will coincide is when the characteristic impedance of the antenna equals that of the SWR bridge, and the coax feeding it (≈50 Ω).
 Consider this; An unmatched HF mobile antenna, of reasonable quality, will have a measured input impedance of ≈25 ohms at resonance, and will therefore exhibit a 2:1 SWR.
 However, it is possible to move the transmit frequency and get a lower reading, but the antenna is no longer resonant!
-This points out the need for an impedance measuring device such as an antenna analyzer.
+This points out the need for an impedance measuring device, not an SWR bridge!

-Lastly, antenna manufacturers often tell customers, to cut their coax feed lines to a specific length in order to achieve a good match.
+Antenna manufacturers often tell customers, to cut their coax feed lines to a specific length in order to achieve a good match.
 All this does is mask the problem by moving the SWR node to another part of the feed line.
-While this might work in some cases, it won't fool most of the automatic controllers on the market.
+While this might work in some cases, it won't fool most of the automatic controllers.
 The question remains, how long should the coax feed line be?
 The answer is, long enough to stretch from the antenna, to the radio in question, with enough left over to wind a 6 or 7 turn common mode choke.
 This means most preassembled coax cables will need to be shortened.
-If that is the case, read this coax article.
+If that is the case, read the coax article.

-Here's what I suggest.
+Here's a suggestion.
 Carefully cut the existing wires close to the base of the antenna leaving about 2 inches.
-Attach a male Molex connector (2 or 4 pin as required) as shown in the photo, or use Anderson Power Pole connectors.
+Attach a male Molex connector (2 or 4 pin as required), or use Anderson Power Pole connectors.
 When you wind your choke(s), use mating connectors to extend the leads.
 This makes antenna removal easier too.

 The easiest way to check for shorts (or opens), whether they be internal, or external, is simply to measure the resistance at the controller end of the antenna motor feed line with a DVM or VOM.
 There should be no connection between either lead, and chassis ground.
 The resistance across the leads will typically be between 4Ω, and 15Ω, depending on the make, and model.
 Obviously, if they are open or shorted, you have a wiring problem which needs to be traced.